mattrush/lastb_histogram/README.md

 # lastb_histogram
-Generate a histogram from lastb data on ssh attempts.
-Then display a sparkline, graphing the frequency of attacks against each origin address.
+Generate a histogram from lastb data.
+Then display a sparkline, graphing the frequency of attacks from each origin address.